go-noisegate/vscode-go-noisegate/README.md

 Hornet is the Golang test runner for the speedster.

 The core features are:
-* **Change-driven**: by the editor integration, hornet knows what changes you made and runs the tests affected by these changes first.
+* **Change-driven**: by the integration with your editor, hornet knows what changes you made.
+It runs the tests affected by these changes first.
 * **Tuned for high-speed**: hornet implements some strategies to run the tests faster, including tests in parallel.
 You may disable these features for safety.

 ## Prerequisites